 A key feature for textile industries is the reduction or elimination of duties currently imposed on raw materials, including current duties Mercosur places on hides and skins.
 Additionally, reductions on duties on soybean products should make it cheaper for European farmers to feed their livestock.

-For trade and industry professionals, the agreement seeks to modernise and automate customs procedures in order to expedite the clearance of goods.
-The agreement also provides for the mutual recognition of Authorised Economic Operator programs and requires that exporters leverage the Registered Exporter (REX) system for managing proof of origin.
+For trade and industry professionals, the free trade agreement seeks to modernise and automate customs procedures in order to expedite the clearance of goods.
+The agreement also provides for the mutual recognition of Authorized Economic Operator programs and requires that exporters leverage the Registered Exporter (REX) system for managing proof of origin.

-If the agreement enters into force, it will be important for traders to review rules of origin procedures to ensure that they can benefit from reduced tariff rates provided by the agreement.
+If the free trade agreement enters into force, it will be important for traders to review rules of origin procedures to ensure that they can benefit from reduced tariff rates provided by the agreement.

 Should you need assistance with reviewing your supply chain and leveraging the upcoming EU-Mercosur, or any other Free Trade Agreement, please let Tradewin know.
-We are here to help.
+Our trade compliance consultants are here to help.